prmehta24/Conversational-Booking-Agent/README.md

     * Updated book meeting function declaration to include expected time and date formats
     * Updated model get_ai_response function to call book_meeting function
     * Added error handling to book_meeting function.
 Got book_meeting to work consistently and return a response.
 Debugged playwright code to make it work with fastapi server.
+* 8.5 hours complete:
+    * Updated booking logic to mention this is a test booking in the additional info section when booking.
+    * Added better error handling and more useful error responses to the booking logic.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'